mmu-webdesign/Level4-web-term-1/HTML/04-emphasis.md

 - `<b>` is used to convey a meaning traditionally conveyed by bold: Key words, product names, lead sentence...
 - `<u>` is used to convey a meaning traditionally conveyed by underline: Proper name, misspelling...

 >A kind warning about underline: People strongly associate underlining with hyperlinks.
 Therefore, on the Web, it's best to underline only links.
 Use the `<u>` element when it's semantically appropriate, but consider using CSS to change the default underline to something more appropriate on the Web.
-The example below illustrates how it can be done.

 ### Example - scientific names